solemnsky/solemnsky-js/README.md

 - clientMerge(id, snap): merge an assertion sent from the server to a client (runs at ~50Hz)
 - serverMerge(id, snap): merge an assertion sent from a client to the server (runs at ~50Hz)

+### network compression

+- serialiseState: serialises the state value emitted by describeState and createState
+- readState: reads the state value

 - serialiseAssertion(snap): assertion -> string
 - readAssertion(str): string -> assertion

 ### modeId
 - modeId: the id of the mode, to check if a client and a server are compatible

 ### rendering (defined in seperate file, only for clients)